rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 There are 3 fundamental types of Engines:

 :yref:`GlobalEngines<GlobalEngine>`
-	operating on the whole simulation (e.g. :yref:`GravityEngine` looping over all bodies and applying force based on their mass)
+	operating on the whole simulation (e.g. :yref:`ForceResetter` which zeroes forces acting on bodies or :yref:`GravityEngine` looping over all bodies and applying force based on their mass)

 :yref:`PartialEngine<PartialEngine>`
 	operating only on some pre-selected bodies (e.g. :yref:`ForceEngine` applying constant force to some :yref:`selected<ForceEngine::ids>` bodies)